 Following Brexit and the UK departure from the EU, Australia and the UK have already signed an MRA for recognition of conformity assessment certification.

-The EU are still developing guidance for the EU MDR.
+The EU is still developing guidance for the EU MDR.
 This may impact the updates to the Australian medical device regulations.

-For more blogs about medical devices, see below:
+For more best-practice blogs about medical devices and regulatory requirements, see below:

 - What to look for in a Medical Device Consultant

 - Software as a medical device